-Part of the fun of being on the Security Council is how intense the debates get.
+Part of the fun of being on the Security Council is the intense debates.
 The smaller membership size and the complicated topics make for engaging, and sometimes heated, discussions.
-The best way to be prepared to participate is to have your research done.
-If you're new to being on a Security Council, or more importantly, new to Model UN in general, here are some key research tips:
+The best way to prepare to participate is to have your research done.
+If you're new to being on an AMUN Security Council, or more importantly, new to Model UN in general, here are some key research tips:

 - 1. Read the Conference Materials AMUN provides topic briefs for all our simulations and the Security Council is no different.
-Find the Security Council topic briefs in our Issues at AMUN handbook. - 2.
+Find the Security Council topic briefs in our AMUN Handbook. - 2.
 Understand how the United Nations Works Specifically, how the Security Council works, but having a deep understanding of the UN Charter and Principal Organs is also very helpful. - 3.
 Know Your Country You should, at a minimum know and understand the basic contours of your country's population, geography, social and cultural structure, alliances and trade partners, and governmental system.
-Most helpful tools?
-The UN's World Statistics Pocketbook, the BBC's Country Profiles and the United State's World Factbook. - 4.
-Do a Deep Dive on the Topics In the case of the Security Council, you should be intimately familiar with the topics outlined in the Issues at AMUN handbook and also be well abreast of the current events (or the historical events leading up to the Council start date). - 5.
+The most helpful tools?
+The UN's World Statistics Pocketbook, the BBC's Country Profiles and the United States' World Factbook. - 4.
+Do a Deep Dive on the Topics In the case of the Security Council, you should be intimately familiar with the topics outlined in the AMUN Handbook and also be well abreast of the current events (or the historical events leading up to the Council start date). - 5.
 Make a Conference Game Plan In other United Nations bodies, representatives usually work in smaller groups to write resolutions that address the issues, and these resolutions and the ideas they represent are then debated.
-In the Security Council, representatives debate the issue and negotiate agreements, then formalize those agreements through written resolutions.
+In the Security Council, representatives debate the issues and negotiate agreements, then formalize those agreements through written resolutions.
 Make sure your game plan focuses on negotiations with other representatives.
 Know who has similar needs and wants and who approaches the issues differently than you.
 Know what you can compromise on and what you can't.